 The ACT student enrollment doubles.

 Achievement Center of Texas moved into its new location (our home until mid 2022) at 2950 North Shiloh Road in Garland on February 3rd.

 The Therapy Room was transformed into another classroom to accommodate our growing population, and the Sensory Motor Training Lab was designed and built in its place.

 Milo, a two-foot tall robot that assists people with Autism, made the center his home.

 The center altered its name another time, dropping the “The” in its title and becoming simply Achievement Center of Texas (ACT).

 Executive Director Marilynne Serie passed the baton over to Andrew Mlcak, who now serves as Executive Director.
-ACT will celebrate its 40th anniversary on October 12th.
+ACT celebrated its 40th anniversary on October 12th.